kyeser/bibliographies/sound-studies.md

 * ———, ed.
 2013. *Music, Sound and Space: Transformations of Public and Private Experience*.
 Cambridge: Cambridge University Press.
 * Bull, Michael.
 2008. *Sound Moves: iPod Culture and Urban Experience*.
 New York: Routledge.
 * ———, ed.
 2019. *The Routledge Companion to Sound Studies*.
 London: Routledge.
 * Bull, Michael, and Les Back, eds.
 2016. *The Auditory Culture Reader*.
 2nd ed.
-London: Bloomsbury.
+London: Bloomsbury Academic.
 First published 2003 by Berg.
 * Bull, Michael, and Marcel Cobussen, eds.
 2021. *The Bloomsbury Handbook of Sonic Methodologies*.
-New York: Bloomsbury.
+New York: Bloomsbury Academic.
 * Cheng, William.
 2014. *Sound Play: Video Games and the Musical Imagination*.
 New York: Oxford University Press.
 * ———.
 2016. *Just Vibrations: The Purpose of Sounding Good*.
 Ann Arbor: University of Michigan Press.
 * Chenhall, Richard, Tamara Kohn, and Carolyn S. Stevens.
 2021. *Sounding Out Japan: A Sensory Ethnographic Tour*.
 London: Routledge.
 * Cobussen, Marcel, Vincent Meelberg, and Barry Truax, eds.
 2017. *The Routledge Companion to Sounding Art*.
 New York: Routledge.
 * Cook, Nicholas, and Richard Pettengill, eds.
 2013. *Taking It to the Bridge: Music as Performance*.
 Ann Arbor: The University of Michigan Press.
 * Cox, Christoph, and Daniel Warner, eds.
 2017. *Audio Culture: Readings in Modern Music*.
 Rev. ed.
-New York: Bloomsbury.
+New York: Bloomsbury Academic.
 1st ed., New York: Continuum, 2004.
 * Crawford, Kate.
 2009. “[Following You: Disciplines of Listening in Social Media](http://www.tandfonline.com/doi/abs/10.1080/10304310903003270).” *Continuum: Journal of Media and Cultural Studies* 23 (4): 525–35.
 * Daughtry, J. Martin.
 2015. *Listening to War: Sound, Music, Trauma, and Survival in Wartime Iraq*.
 New York: Oxford University Press.
 * Deaville, James, Siu-Lan Tan, and Ron Rodman, eds.
 2021. *The Oxford Handbook of Music and Advertising*.
 New York: Oxford University Press.